MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 7. After specifying the environment settings, select **Create**.

-8. You'll be signed in to Customer Insights when the environment was created successfully.
+8. You'll be signed in after the environment was created successfully.

 ## Create an environment in an existing organization